 Unstuffed Cabbage Rolls Casserole is the same as that old favorite stuffed cabbage rolls entree you love but hate all the time and work that goes into it.
 This solves the labor problem.
 It’s an easy recipe that’s layered with cabbage, ground beef and rice in a baking dish.
-Also this is a healthy Diabetic and Weight Watchers friendly recipe.
+Also this is a healthy Diabetic and a Weight Watchers (7) PointsPlus recipe.
 Everyone will love this Unstuffed Cabbage Rolls Casserole.
 Maybe the traditional cabbage rolls recipe will be forgotten about after you try this.
 Makes 8 generous 1-1/2 cup servings.

 8 cups shredded cabbage (about 1 large head)